Grand Nain: Economic relevance

 Bananas are ranked as the fourth-most cultivated crop in the world and constitute a significant portion of many populations' caloric intake.
 While this includes all cultivars, the Grand Nain has become one of the most popular varieties for commercial plantations.
 Its characteristic medium height and large fruit yields make it ideal for commercial agriculture.
 The moderate height allows easy harvesting and some resistance to windthrow (plants breaking due to strong winds).
 Plantations growing Grand Naines range from the tropical regions of Central America, Africa, India, and Southeast Asia.
 In many tropical communities, entire local economies are based upon banana production and exportation.

-Because of its importance as a staple crop as well as a cash crop, much botanical research has focused around the Grand Nain.
-Furthermore, its lack of genetic diversity eliminates unwanted experimental variables, thus increasing the validity of observed results.
-Of particular interest is banana plant sensitivity to aluminum, which slows growth and causes leaf abnormalities.
+Because of its importance both as a staple crop and as a cash crop, much botanical research has focused on the Grand Nain.
+Furthermore, its lack of genetic diversity eliminates unwanted experimental variables, increasing the validity of observed results.
+Of particular interest is the banana plant's sensitivity to aluminum, which slows growth and causes leaf abnormalities.
 Researchers found that introducing different species of mycorrhizal fungi can increase aluminum toxicity resistance.

 Ecological impact

 Because bananas are such a large and important crop in many tropical regions, their cultivation has several ecological ramifications, the most obvious of which is the clearing of rainforest.
-In the past, these ecological impacts as well as accusations of employee abuse plagued large corporations like Chiquita, Del Monte, and Dole (the three of which control two-thirds of the banana market).
-Within the past 10 years though, companies like Chiquita have taken steps to improve public relations by introducing more sustainable agricultural techniques.
+In the past, these ecological impacts as well as accusations of employee abuse plagued large corporations like Chiquita, Del Monte, and Dole (which control a combined two-thirds of the banana market).
+Within the past 10 years, though, companies like Chiquita have taken steps to improve public relations by introducing more sustainable agricultural techniques.
 These include the utilization of kidney weed, which discourages weed growth without adversely affecting banana plants.
 Chiquita has also established a 284 acre reserve in Costa Rica and now recycles many waste materials associated with the industry.
 These efforts have reduced but not eliminated ecological concerns associated with banana plantations.

-Issues discussed apply to all banana cultivars commercially farmed of which the Grand Nain constitutes the majority.
+Issues discussed apply to all banana cultivars commercially farmed, of which the Grand Nain constitutes the majority.